 When I wrote the article "Distant but United" we were in an absolute emergency phase and in the midst of the Covid-19 pandemic.
 In that article, I emphasised the importance of an empathetic approach for leaders called on to manage teams whose members are physically distant from each other.
-Empathetic management of collaborators could facilitate the aggregation, cohesiveness and continuity of work among team members who, even if distant, could feel together.
-For some time now, however, the emergency phase seems to have (thankfully) ended, to make room for a new phase of consolidation where some behaviours seem to have settled down, becoming part of a new routine.
+An empathetic management of collaborators could facilitate the aggregation, cohesiveness and continuity of work among team members who, even if distant, could feel together.
+For some time now however, the emergency phase seems to have (thankfully) ended, to make room for a new phase of consolidation where some behaviours seem to have settled down, becoming part of a new routine.

 The remote work, and in general organisational models with "agile" and flat structures, where managers are called to remotely manage teams with different cultures and specifications, are very frequent in multinational and international companies.
 To exercise effective and yet remote leadership therefore becomes essential to ensure the survival and success of organisations.
 Here, the effective use of delegation is an increasingly important part of being a good manager.